nicknonnen/RE-rosgen/results/rosgenreport.md

 ## Unplanned Deviations from the Protocol

 In order to initially install the required add-ons in GRASS on MacOS, XCode Command Line Tools had to be installed from the Apple Developers Library.
 More information on this issue and how to overcome may be found [here](https://github.com/GIS4DEV/RE-rosgen/issues/2).
+In addition, in order to open certain data it was necessary to install [The Unarchiver application](https://theunarchiver.com).

 ## Discussion